nicholasjin/power_grid_robustness_analysis/README.md

 ## Conclusions
 We find that our model of the network does not exhibit criticality.
+That is to say, we find no singular probability $p$, above which our model demonstrates a network failure, and below which the grid happily carries on.